Alzheimer’s Breakthroughs Fuel Parkinson’s Research Revolution

 Comparing the disease progression of alpha-synuclein in Parkinson’s and amyloid beta in Alzheimer’s can shed light on the underlying mechanisms and help identify common biomarkers and therapeutic strategies.

-By studying these shared pathological mechanisms, researchers can work towards developing interventions that target the underlying of both diseases, ultimately leading to improved treatments and better outcomes for patients.
+By studying these shared pathological mechanisms, researchers can work towards developing interventions that target the underlying causes of both diseases, ultimately leading to improved treatments and better outcomes for patients.

 Harnessing Biomarker Data: Revolutionising Clinical Trial Design for Parkinson’s